-Computed tomography (CT) – also known as CT imaging and CAT scanning – is a type of X-ray that provides detailed, cross-sectional (sliced) images of body tissue and organs using a rotating, tube-shaped machine.
+Computed tomography (CT), also known as CT imaging and CAT scanning, is a type of X-ray that provides detailed, cross-sectional (sliced) images of the body using a rotating, tube-shaped machine.

-CT imaging can be done on all types of body tissue (e.g., muscle, bone) without sacrificing clarity.
-A special X-ray dye (contrast) is sometimes used with a CT scan to increase viewing over a certain area (e.g., appendix).
+A primary advantage of CT imaging is that it can be done on all types of body tissue (such as muscle and bone) without sacrificing clarity.
+A special X-ray dye (contrast) may be used to increase viewing over the target area.

 Our team also uses CT scans to facilitate needle-biopsy procedures.

-With six computed tomography (CT) scanners and the latest CT imaging technology, our radiologists are able to quickly and accurately diagnose deadly conditions such as cardiovascular disease, appendicitis and cancer.
-We also offer dynamic volume scanning for critical stroke code patients.
+computed tomography (CT) scanners and the latest CT imaging technology, our radiologists are able to quickly and accurately diagnose serious conditions such as cardiovascular disease, appendicitis and cancer.